fatih/starhook/README.md

 remove -dry-run to sync the repositories
 ```

 As you see, it found `29` repositories.
-This command will all repositories that
+This command will download all repositories that
 belongs to user `fatih` and are classified as `go` programming language.
 For
 more information about the `query` parameter, checkout
 https://docs.github.com/en/search-github/getting-started-with-searching-on-github/about-searching-on-github.

-Now, let's remove the `--dry-run` flag. `starhook` will execute the query and clone the repositories:
+Now, let's remove the `--dry-run` flag, `starhook` will execute the query and clone the repositories:

 ```
 $ starhook sync